 Analytics prevalent in modern DRMSs expose details about the number of customers who participate in and opt-out of Demand Response programs.
 This insight, in turn, helps us better understand our customers’ behaviors enabling us to design programs tailored to their usage patterns.
 A high-functioning DRMS coupled with a well-planned Demand Response program will help us balance our Demand Response needs while still satisfying our customers.

 Summary of Smart Grid Solutions in Our Smart Grid Application

+The inherent beauty of a smart grid platform is the seamless interoperability of the smart grid solutions coupled with the breadth of the mesh communications network—all to better enable us to monitor, manage, and optimize the flow of energy on the grid, and to better ensure the reliability and stability of the grid.